 Coyote

-- Coyotes adapt well to cities and wild areas.
+- Coyotes adapt well to different environments, including forest edges.

 - Coyotes communicate with howls and yips.